California governor kicks off $1B statewide cleanup plan

 “Those dollars will be leveraged well beyond a billion-dollar state investment because we’re going to leverage local dollars with a matching program,” he said.

+Beyond cleanup, the effort is about adding art to public spaces, Newsom said.

+“It’s not just about addressing encampments.
+It’s also about leaving something behind, beautifying the landscape and looking at art components” such as murals, he said.

-Newsom first announced a $1.5 billion Clean California initiative on May 14, but the funding decreased to $1.1 billion in the final budget the governor signed last month.
+Newsom first announced a $1.5 billion Clean California initiative in May, but the Legislature decreased the funding to $1.1 billion in the final budget the governor signed last month.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.